 He looked sincere and genuine, just like everyone else from the hotel we would meet during our stay, staff and management alike; although this act of salute was for sure a mandatory habit learned during their rigorous professional training, you really have the feeling it is truly heartfelt; to the point where after the first day I realized I was inadvertently lifting my right hand onto my heart, too.
 What would you know?
 Acts of courtesy are contagious!

 I caught up with my friends who were already in the room.
 Stunning!
 We had been upgraded to a seafront guest room.
 It was beautiful and majestic, just like every corner of this property.
 The weather was not promising but who cared!
 We could have stayed in that beautiful room and chit-chatted all day, surrounded by bliss!
 Everything in the room was just perfectly fitting, the massive doors, the high-quality linen, the paintings, and the rest of the decoration.
-Modern and classy, white, black and wood.
+Modern and classy, white, black, and wood.
 I could have stayed there all day, but we thought we should get out and explore the hotel areas and the beach, while it wasn’t raining.
+Now I am sure, among Cancun Luxury Hotels, NIZUC Resort and Spa is my top favorite.

-It was so peaceful and … regal.
+It was so peaceful and … royal.
 We walked by the first beach, reminiscent of a natural swimming pool, where a few families were enjoying the beautiful calm water of the bay and some couples were resting in the private cabañas.
-Music was playing at the main pool bar, where people were socializing, while chilling in the elegant black-tiled pool.
+Music was playing at the main pool bar, where people were socializing while chilling in the elegant black-tiled pool.

 We opted for the adult-only area, much quieter and more isolated, and located just around the corner, a few steps through the tropical vegetation.